Your Ultimate Guide to Running While Pregnant

 Master the art of peeing outside (or find bathrooms).

 I cannot tell you how many times I would have to pee (or at least felt like I had to pee) on a 4-mile run.
 I got really good at pretending like I was tying my shoe but instead was…well, you get the picture.
-Humility goes out the door in the name of comfort.
+Humility goes out of the door in the name of comfort.
 If this isn’t something you want to do, plan to run near public bathrooms.

 Get a maternity support belt.